dipc-cc/slurm-training/3_first-job.md

 <div style="text-align: justify;">
-In the example script, we'll be generating these "random dart throws" using the Bash `$RANDOM` variable and then estimating π in parallel tasks.
+In the example script, we'll be generating these "random dart throws" using the Bash <code>$RANDOM</code> variable and then estimating π in parallel tasks.
 By submitting this task to SLURM, we'll effectively be demonstrating a simple, yet powerful use case of HPC.
 </div>